-Our effective income tax rate is also affected by changes in the geographic distribution of our earnings or losses, changes in tax law in jurisdictions where we conduct business.
+Our effective income tax rate is also affected by changes in the geographic distribution of our earnings or losses, changes in tax determination is made. law in jurisdictions where we conduct business.

 Significant judgment is required in the identification and measurement of uncertain tax positions.
-Our liability for unrecognized tax benefits contains uncertainties because management is required to make assumptions and to apply judgment to estimate the exposures associated with our various filing positions.
+Our liability for unrecognized tax benefits contains uncertainties because management is required to make assumptions and to apply judgment to estimate the exposures associated with our various income in the period such determination was made. filing positions.